 What Can Replace a 7-Wood or What Club Does a 7-Wood Replace?

 Don’t have a 7-wood handy?
-You could use a 3 hybrid iron for similar results.
+You could use a 3 hybrid clubs for similar results.
 A 5-wood or 5 hybrid iron would be the next best option.
 Check out the comparison chart below for a better understanding.

 Final Thoughts

-A seven wood isn’t the most commonly used of clubs, but they are clearly growing in popularity.
+A seven-wood isn’t the most commonly used of clubs, but they are clearly growing in popularity.
 With their increased size, increased loft, smaller shaft length, and heavier weight, they have everything a beginner golfer could need to help them get their shots up and away.
 But 7-woods aren’t just for beginners; even the pros are taking advantage of the versatility and accuracy of these big-hitting clubs.